strf0x1/vxllm-ingest/docs/linux.md

 sudo nvidia-ctk config --set nvidia-container-cli.no-cgroups --in-place
 ```

 At this point, you need to decide what data you want to ingest.
-If you want to test with the data user in this project,
+If you want to test with the data used in this project,
 click [here](https://github.com/strf0x1/vxug-papers), click the green **Code** button, and choose **Download Zip**.
-Just unpack it a folder called data in
+Just unpack it in a folder called data in
 the root of this project.

-If you want to use a different directory, modify the **DATA_DIR** directory to point to your
+If you want to use a different directory, modify the **DATA_DIR** directory in **run_container.sh** to point to your
 data folder.
 ```bash
 vim run_container.sh